prince3339/augmedix-test/README.md

 ```
 Clone this repo https://github.com/prince3339/simple-blog.git
+Install yarn (if you haven't yet): https://yarnpkg.com/lang/en/docs/install/#windows-stable [Recommended.
+It'll work with npm without this though]
+Create a .env file inside the root folder.
+Copy and paste the following line in .env file (It's basically a environment settings file.
+To run locally you can ignore it).
+`NODE_ENV="development"`

 $ yarn/npm install (To install all dependencies)
 $ yarn dev/ npm run dev [It'll run the app at localhost:3000 in development mode]